nitinthewiz/TheLinkBlog/feeds/index.md

 ## Full Archive

-Link Thing is also a large database of {{ site.posts | size }} links!
+The Link Blog is also a growing database of {{ site.posts | size }} links!
 If you are curious to play with this database and do some analysis you can easily download the entire dataset.

 The CSV file is the easiest to put into any spreadsheet and do quick analysis.